redux-offline/queue/smart-queue/README.md

 # smart-queue

 ## Description
-When an action comes into the queue, check if another action is pending that is the same.
-Such as "edit" or "create" and merge the data.
-If "edit" came in, but a "create" existed.
-If the "create" is hanging merge the edit data to the "create".
-If "delete", then cancel the "create".

 When an action enters de queue, check if there's another action inside the queue that targets the same resource, (will need to use a unique identifier).
 If the action exists, check the